kalpalathika/Mindex/ReadMe.md

 - **Usability**: Clear and straightforward REST API endpoints make it easy to test and integrate with various front-end applications.

 ## Challenges
-- **Asynchronous Operations and Lazy Loading**: The default lazy loading behavior in the application posed challenges, especially when using recursion to calculate the total reports for an employee.
-The asynchronous nature of the operations meant that data needed during recursion wasn't readily available when expected.
-To overcome this, I switched to explicit loading of related data to ensure all necessary information was accessible during the recursive operations.
-This adjustment was crucial for accurately computing hierarchical data structures like reporting lines.
+- **Asynchronous Operations and Lazy Loading**: The default lazy loading posed challenges, particularly with recursive operations needed to compute total reports for an employee.
+Asynchronous operations delayed data availability, impacting accuracy.
+I transitioned to explicit loading to ensure timely access to necessary data, improving the precision of reporting structures.

 ## Future Scope
 - **Database Migration**: Transition to a persistent storage solution like SQL Server or MongoDB.